PetrGlad/emmate/README.md

 - [ ] "Flight recorder", always record what is coming from the MIDI controller into a separate file or track.
 - [ ] (improvement) Ensure changes are visible even when zoomed out (the events may be less than 1 pixel in size to be visible as is).
+- [x] (refactoring, a big one) Use events ordered by note lanes, use MIDI events (or some equivalent) directly, instead of note ranges. -- Decided not to.
+See latest working version of this revamp at `events-revamp` branch.
+- [x] Zoom to fit whole composition.
 - [x] (refactoring) Minimize use of unwrap.
 The biggest contention currently is event data shared between engine and stave.
 Maybe can do this with async or sending update commands to the engine thread (e.g. can just swap to new track copy in the engine's events source after edits).